ChristianVillalba/react_managing_a_component_tree/README.md

   *  Using State
   *  Arrow Statement
 * How state is handled across the app and components
-  *  An Idividual Component  changing its Parent Component
+  *  An Individual Component changing its Parent Component
      *  Component from ToDoItem.jsx changing the items Array in App.jsx
+  *  How to target the specific item from a list (JS Array)
+  *